Kirstenumali/langchain/README.md

 E) Callbacks

-## We are going to check the LangChain UseCase:
+## The LangChain UseCase, we are going to check:
 ## Definition:
 ChatBot uses an LLM Model, so you must write some Python code.